sabrydawood/bad.db/README.md

 await db(collectionName).create(item?, options?);
 ```

-Creates a new item in a collection.<br />
+Creates a new item in a collection.

-💡 If the specified collection doesn't exist it will be created automatically.<br />
+💡 If the specified collection doesn't exist it will be created automatically.

-💡 If no item object is specified (omitted, `null`, or `undefined`), an empty item is created with no fields except the system fields (with names starting with $ sign).<br />
+💡 If no item object is specified (omitted, `null`, or `undefined`), an empty item is created with no fields except the system fields (with names starting with $ sign).

 💡 The created item is returned.

 | Parameter      | Type   | Default | Description                             |